jwanglab/fusilli/README.md

 ## Overview

 B-cell acute lymphoblastic (B-ALL) genomic subtypes are important prognostic measures informing downstream treatment regimens.
-They are conventionally diagnosed clinical testing including immunhistochemistry assays, FISH, and cytogenetics .
+They are conventionally diagnosed through clinical testing including immunhistochemistry assays, FISH, and cytogenetics.
-NGS methods, specificaly long-read sequencing, may offer an alternative to these tests and/or provide additional insights regarding structural variations within B-ALL genomic subtypes.
+NGS methods, specifically long-read sequencing, may offer an alternative to these tests and/or provide additional insights regarding structural variations within B-ALL genomic subtypes.
 Here, we present FUSILLI, a tool designed to look for fusions in long-read, transcriptomic sequencing.
 We have tested the data specifically on Oxford Nanopore Technologies' long-read sequencing platforms (primarily on the MinION and GridION).
 In brief, FUSILLI directly looks for candidate fusions by finding reads which align to disparate genes of interest.
 Then, FUSILLI filters those fusions using a variety of different criteria (see below).
 At minimum, FUSILLI requires a PAF file as input.
 By default, only relevant B-ALL gene fusions are reported along with the number of supporting reads.
-However, filters can be removed to create a more permissive output, even outside the context of B-ALL.
+However, filters can be removed to create a more permissive output, even outside the context of B-ALL (for purposes of other disease contexts and/or discovery of novel fusions).
 See below for more details.

 ## Requirements

 * [anaconda](https://docs.anaconda.com/anaconda/install/) to create conda environments
-* [python](https://www.python.org/) (FUSILLI known to work with version `3.12.9 `)
+* [python](https://www.python.org/) (FUSILLI known to work with version `3.12.9`)

 ## Installation